hejny/webgpt/assets/ai/wallpaper/gallery/Pavol_Hejn_a_beautiful_sunset_over_the_ocean_6be2b125-4fbb-498f-8f08-fc153998fef5-0_3.content.md

 As travelers, it's important to be mindful of our impact on the environment.
 Here are some tips for responsible tourism:

 -   Choose eco-friendly accommodations and tours.
 -   Respect local customs and traditions.
 -   Reduce your plastic use by bringing a reusable water bottle and shopping bag.
 -   Support local businesses and communities.

 ### Coral Reefs

 Coral reefs are one of the most biodiverse ecosystems on the planet.
-Here are some fascinating facts about these underwater wonderlands:
+Here are some Fas<wbr>ci<wbr>na<wbr>ting facts about these underwater wonderlands:

 -   Coral reefs cover less than 1% of the ocean floor but support over 25% of marine life.
 -   The Great Barrier Reef in Australia is the largest coral reef system in the world.
 -   Coral reefs are made up of tiny animals called polyps that secrete calcium carbonate to form a hard skeleton.
 -   Coral reefs are threatened by climate change, overfishing, and pollution.

 <!--